HONOR-X7c-ADS

 Upon entering this year’s Miss Universe Spain competition, Alicia didn’t have the same level of experience or preparation as compared to the other contestants.
 As a neophyte, all that she had was her burning purpose, ignited by a very empowering woman.

 In 2021, Harnaaz Sandhu won India its third Miss Universe crown.
-As inspiring as she is controversial, Harnaaz has since been a target due to her weight and appearance.
+As inspiring as she is controversial, Harnaaz has since been a target due to her recent weight and appearance.
 Aligning with the set of battles that she, herself, had to endure, it was Harnaaz’s story that Alicia finally found the push she needed.

 I think if I have to be similar to one of the beauty queens, it would have to be with Harnaaz.
 Her winning made me want to tell my own story, like I want people to know me.
 I want to be appreciated because of who I am because I feel that my persona is better than my actual physical appearance.